 In 2018, with the support of our major sponsor, Quarry Mining, and the ongoing generosity of the volunteers, sponsors and cycling community, we raised a whopping $42 733 with 437 riders participating in the event.

 Following the 2018 event, I have formally partnered with Singleton Family Support to continue to develop the ride and raise money for the local community.
 It's a big job to organise the event, and make sure that it is safe and enjoyable for all participants and volunteers.
-The team at SFSS along with our dedicated volunteers are well underway with plans for 2019.
+The team at SFSS, along with our dedicated volunteers, are well underway with plans for future rides.

-With such generous, continued support from riders, volunteers, the community and our wonderful sponsors, we are hoping that in 2019, The Mailrun Charity Bike Ride will be an even bigger success.
+With such generous, continued support from riders, volunteers, the community and our wonderful sponsors, we are hoping that in the future The Mailrun Charity Bike Ride will be an even bigger success.

 by Ken Dreaper